ppy/osu-wiki/news/2018-02-12-project-loved-february-week-2.md

 [![](/wiki/shared/news/2018-02-12-project-loved-february-week-2/taiko/mute-city.jpg)](https://osu.ppy.sh/community/forums/topics/702315)

-The main draw of this one-diff set is obviously it’s amazing song :^).
+The main draw of this one-diff set is obviously it’s amazing song!
 An enjoyable outing from [Mew104](https://osu.ppy.sh/u/2345156), this has slider gimmicks galore, and a lot of players should be familiar with it as the German TWC Teams warm-up in the past.
 Enjoy the memes!

 [![](/wiki/shared/news/2018-02-12-project-loved-february-week-2/taiko/move-that-body.jpg)](https://osu.ppy.sh/community/forums/topics/702316)